1939 Nebraska Cornhuskers football team: Indiana

-Indiana scored first and held Nebraska off with the narrow 7-0 lead for most of the rest of the game.
+Indiana scored first and held Nebraska off with the narrow 7–0 lead for most of the rest of the game.
 Finally, as time was running out, the Cornhuskers pulled up to the Hoosier 1 yard line.
 After two subsequent scoring attempts were turned away, Nebraska executed a reverse around the right and scored with less than 90 seconds remaining to play.
 Indiana responded valiantly, quickly driving from their own 35 to the Nebraska 10 before a turnover ended their last hope with 35 seconds still on the clock.
 Indiana thus remained winless against Nebraska in all four of their attempts.

 Minnesota

 Nebraska brought old nemesis Minnesota to Lincoln and attacked the Gophers with a powerful running offense, while the Cornhusker defense put up an outstanding effort to keep Minnesota off the scoreboard all day long.
 Nebraska threw only a single pass during the contest, and made their lone score using the same play that slipped past Indiana in the previous game.
-The rare win was savored by the Cornhuskers, but Nebraska had a long way to go if they ever hoped to even up the series, as the Gophers still held a dominating edge of 15-4-2 over the Cornhuskers.
+The rare win was savored by the Cornhuskers, but Nebraska had a long way to go if they ever hoped to even up the series, as the Gophers still held a dominating edge of 15–4–2 over the Cornhuskers.

 Iowa State

-Nebraska opened the 1939 conference slate with a relatively easy win over Iowa State, running out to a 10-0 lead by the start of the 4th quarter.
-The Cyclones did manage a late rally to put up 7 late points, but the Cornhuskers successfully avenged the previous year's upsetting loss to Iowa State and padded the series lead over the Cyclones to 28-5-1.
+Nebraska opened the 1939 conference slate with a relatively easy win over Iowa State, running out to a 10–0 lead by the start of the 4th quarter.
+The Cyclones did manage a late rally to put up 7 late points, but the Cornhuskers successfully avenged the previous year's upsetting loss to Iowa State and padded the series lead over the Cyclones to 28–5–1.

 Baylor

 Baylor met Nebraska for the first time in what was presented initially as a marquee matchup of two highly touted lines.
-The day belonged to Nebraska all the way, however, as the Cornhuskers pulled up to a 6-0 lead by the half before breaking away with two more touchdowns in the 3rd quarter on their way to blanking the Bears in Lincoln.
+The day belonged to Nebraska all the way, however, as the Cornhuskers pulled up to a 6–0 lead by the half before breaking away with two more touchdowns in the 3rd quarter on their way to blanking the Bears in Lincoln.

 Kansas State

-See also 1939 Nebraska vs. Kansas State football game

 Kansas State found the scoreboard first on an early field goal, but a punt returned for a touchdown turned the tide, and two Wildcat fumbles later on handed additional points to the Cornhuskers, who never looked back.
-It was Nebraska's fourth straight win over Kansas State as the series was advanced to 20-2-2 all time.
+It was Nebraska's fourth straight win over Kansas State as the series was advanced to 20–2–2 all time.

 The game was the second televised college football game of all time, and the first ever televised homecoming game.